 Don’t forget to also ask patients during consultations how they heard about you and why they ultimately chose your practice.
 Specifically, try to tie it back to a particular action or marketing message.
-This will be a good indicator of how well certain aspects of your marketing is performing for your doctors office.

 Build Your Personal Brand

 Another underleveraged aspect of growing your practice is simply growing your personal brand.
-For doctors and similar practitioners, this is often overlooked when it comes to online marketing.

 Note that this isn’t necessarily the same as growing your practice’s brand.